Spain women's national football team: 2010s: First World Cups

-Spain achieved 16 years later a place for the final stage of a European Championship.
-The team qualified for the UEFA Women's Euro 2013, after beating Scotland in the qualifiers playoff.
+Spain finally achieved a place in the final stage of a European Championship, having qualified for the UEFA Women's Euro 2013 after beating Scotland in the qualifiers playoff.
 In the group stage, a win over England and a draw against Russia was enough to qualify for the quarterfinals, where they were eliminated by Norway.

 Two years later, Spain qualified for the first time ever to a World Cup, winning nine of its ten matches of the qualifying round.
-In the group stage of the 2015 FIFA Women's World Cup.
-Their campaign, however, ended up being a disaster.
+In the group stage of the 2015 FIFA Women's World Cup, however, their campaign ended up being a disaster.
 Spain managed only a 1–1 draw into the weakest team in the group, Costa Rica, before losing 0–1 to Brazil.
-In the last match with South Korea, they still lost 1–2 after an initial lead, becoming the worst European team in the tournament.
+In their last match with South Korea, they lost 1–2 after an initial lead, becoming the worst European team in the tournament.
 After the World Cup, the 23 players on the roster issued a collective statement for the end of Ignacio Quereda's reign as head coach.
-Later that summer, Quereda stepped down and was replaced by Jorge Vilda, who had previously coached the U-19 team, and was on the shortlist for the 2014 FIFA World Coach of the Year.
+Later that summer, Quereda stepped down and was replaced by Jorge Vilda, who had previously coached the U-19 team and was on the shortlist for the 2014 FIFA World Coach of the Year.

-Spain has achieved to qualify for the UEFA Women's Euro 2017 by winning all the matches and ahead in 11 points to the second classified.
+Spain qualified for the UEFA Women's Euro 2017 by winning all its matches and finishing 11 points ahead of the second-placed team.

 In 2017 the national team participated for the first time in the Algarve Cup winning the tournament.